EU-Mercosur Free Trade Agreement - An Explainer

-Regulations on the use of antibiotics are much weaker, meat from hormone-fed animals is permitted and the trustworthiness of the inspection services is highly questionable.
+Regulations on the use of pesticides and antibiotics are much weaker, production of GMO crops is widespread, meat from hormone-fed animals is permitted and the trustworthiness of the inspection services is highly questionable.

-As we have already seen with products imported under the EU-Canada free trade agreement (CETA), food safety controls conducted at EU borders are not applying standards rigorously enough to prevent unsafe products from entering the EU.
+As we have already seen with products imported under the EU-Canada free trade agreement (CETA), when a free trade agreement is implemented food safety controls conducted at EU borders are not applying standards rigorously enough to prevent unsafe products from entering the EU.

-While the EU is supposed to exercise the ‘precautionary principle’ for issues such as food safety, this is not being taken seriously enough by customs controls and only treated as a “discussion point” rather than a non-negotiable requirement by the European Commission’s trade negotiators.
+While the EU is supposed to exercise the ‘precautionary principle’ for issues such as food safety and health, this is not being taken seriously enough by customs controls and only mentioned once in the agreement with Mercosur, as a “discussion point” in a non-binding chapter rather than an undebatable requirement by the European Commission’s trade negotiators.

 Alternatively, trade agreements could be used to improve food safety standards among the EU’s trade partners, but until there is a radical change in policy, this one is likely to bring large volumes of unhealthy products into the EU.

 In both the European Union and the Mercosur countries, family and cooperative farmers as well as food sovereignty will suffer as a result of this agreement, while unsustainable monoculture driven by agribusiness thrives.